 I will often step in either to demonstrate or to help complete a given task alongside them.
 Of course, because my kids are shrewd and lazy, they learned pretty young that I am soft, and if they did a really bad job at something, I would just take over and do it myself.
 Even though they are now 20, 18, and 17, I still feel that my job is to help, guide, and intervene.
 Fine—I will admit that it also makes me feel good to be needed.

-A Real life Example of Our Duality
+A Real life Example

 Case in point: our college son started a co-op this semester and needed to provide his new employer with a canceled check for direct deposit.
 He had almost a month over break to figure out what he needed before orientation, which he, of course, didn’t do until the night before.